F1 (film): Plot

 An increasingly arrogant Joshua returns at the Belgian Grand Prix and deliberately forces Sonny into a crash.
-Afterward, Sonny criticizes him for setting the team back.
+Afterward, Sonny criticizes him for foolishly setting the team back for personal glory.
 Seeking to ease tensions, Kate organizes a poker game to highlight their similar backgrounds, after which Sonny and Kate spend the night together.
 He later admits to her that he races to recapture the rare moments when he feels untouchable.

-Following an anonymous tip alleging Kate's car upgrades were illegal, (Note: The tip claimed Kate manufactured her floor upgrades with external assistance, violating F1 technical regulations.)
+Following an anonymous tip alleging that Kate's car upgrades are illegal, (Note: The tip claimed Kate manufactured her floor upgrades with external assistance, violating F1 technical regulations.)
 APXGP is forced to remove them, leaving the team at a disadvantage.
-Frustrated—and realizing he has skipped his ritual of drawing a random playing card—Sonny drives recklessly during the Las Vegas Grand Prix and crashes.
+Frustrated—and realizing he has skipped his ritual of having a random playing card with him in the cockpit—Sonny drives recklessly during the Las Vegas Grand Prix and crashes.
 While he recovers, Rubén discovers that Sonny's 1993 injuries left him medically unfit for F1, with risks of blindness or death, and fires him for his own safety.
-APXGP board member Peter Banning then admits to Sonny that he orchestrated both his signing and the anonymous complaint to sabotage the team and force its sale, offering Sonny significant compensation to let APXGP fail.
-Meanwhile, Joshua begins applying Sonny's racing techniques, admits fault for his earlier crash, and recommits himself to the team over personal glory.
+APXGP board member Peter Banning then admits to Sonny that he orchestrated his signing and the anonymous tip to sabotage the team and force its sale, offering Sonny significant compensation to let APXGP fail.
+Meanwhile, Joshua begins applying Sonny's racing techniques, admits fault for his earlier crash, and recommits to the team.
 Concealing his blurred vision and headaches, Sonny persuades Rubén to let him return, just as the FIA clears Kate and restores her upgrades.

 At the season-ending Abu Dhabi Grand Prix, Joshua battles Lewis Hamilton and Charles Leclerc for the lead.
 After Sonny is caught in a minor crash, the race is red-flagged, allowing APXGP to repair both cars before a three-lap sprint to the finish.
 On the restart, Sonny overtakes Leclerc and sacrifices his own chance of victory by holding off Hamilton so Joshua can move into first.
 On the final lap, Hamilton and Joshua collide, clearing the way for Sonny to take his first F1 win and secure APXGP's future.
-Joshua is offered a seat with Mercedes, but declines.
+Joshua is offered a seat with Mercedes but declines.
 As the team celebrates, Sonny quietly prepares to leave, parting on good terms with Joshua and promising to see Kate soon.
 Some time later, he lines up for the Baja 1000.
 When asked what he is racing for, Sonny laughs.